cregan727/nf-core-laughinggoggles/pipeline_overview.md

 Here is an example of what the cellsnp_lite_10x process looks like.

-At the top it defines the publish directory, the number of CPUs and where I want it to pull it's docker container from.
+At the top it defines the publish directory, the number of CPUs and where I want it to pull its' docker container from.
 Then I specify the inputs which are the sample name, the bam, bam index, cellranger called cell barcodes, and the region vcf file.
 Then I define the outputs I want to capture as the path "\${sample}\_outdir/".
 Finally I define the actual script to run cellsnp-lite which is a command line tool.

-cellSNP genotypes either the single cells or the reference and generates a vcf file for use in vireo.
+cellSNP genotypes either the single cells or the reference and generates a vcf file/mtx files for use in vireo.

 ```
 process cellsnp_lite_10x {